 Laker HS special education students enjoy annual trip

 Each year, high school special education students embark on a spring trip just for them - a trip to a big city where they learn about the history of the U.S., along with learning about themselves.
 It's a valuable experience for the students and it's an opportunity not many - if any - Michigan high schools offer for their special education students.
-This year, the destination was Boston.
-It proved to be another great and successful trip for everyone.
+In 2014, the destination is New York City; in 2013, the group went to Boston.

 Laker teacher Tim Blakeney explains what inspired him to make the trips an annual event: http://www.youtube.com/watch?v=ae_u9fGUBiw